ArminJo/PlayRtttl/README.md

 ```

 ## Running with 1 MHz
 If running with 1 MHz, e.g on an ATtiny, the millis() interrupt needs so much time, that it disturbes the tone() generation by interrupt.
 You can avoid this by using a tone pin, which is directly supported by hardware.
-Look at the appropriate pins_arduino.h, find `digital_pin_to_timer_PGM[]` and choose pins with TIMER1x entries.
+Look at the appropriate *pins_arduino.h*, find `digital_pin_to_timer_PGM[]` and choose pins with TIMER1x entries.

 ## More songs
 More RTTTL songs can be found under http://www.picaxe.com/RTTTL-Ringtones-for-Tune-Command/ or ask Google.